Itxaka/Gobolino/INSTALL.md

     pip install -r requirements.txt

-3 - Edit config.py to add your data
+3 - Edit config.py to add your data, usually you will only need to add a secret key to the config

 4 - Create a user::